cyphercider/linked-data-testbed/README.md

 # linked data testbed

 _NEXT TODOS_

-figure out how to query schema information
+1. Figure out how I can preload all schema information or a subset from wikibase
+2. Figure out how I can most efficiently search wikibase items
+3. Figure out how I want to lay out the view in worldgraph

 For testing out various linked data apis